-This corresponds to the business lifecycle, and implies that a company should one day become a successful business (mature company), or be abandoned if it fails to do so.
+This corresponds with the business lifecycle, and implies that a company needs to become a successful business one day (mature company), or fail to do so and cease to exist.

 Another definition is the one provided by Paul Graham (Y Combinator):